prof-rossetti/notification-service-py/README.md

 For email capabilities, [sign up for a SendGrid account](https://signup.sendgrid.com/), click the link in a confirmation email to verify your account, then [create a new API key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions.
 Note the email address you used, and the value of the API Key, and store them in environment variables called `MY_EMAIL_ADDRESS` and `SENDGRID_API_KEY`, respectively.

+### SMS

+For SMS capabilities, [sign up for a Twilio account](https://www.twilio.com/try-twilio), click the link in a confirmation email to verify your account, then confirm a code sent to your phone to enable 2FA.

+Then [create a new project](https://www.twilio.com/console/projects/create) with "Programmable SMS" capabilities.
+And from the console, view that project's Account SID and Auth Token.
+Update the contents of the ".env" file to specify these values as environment variables called `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`, respectively.

+You'll also need to [obtain a Twilio phone number](https://www.twilio.com/console/sms/getting-started/build) to send the messages from.
+After doing so, update the contents of the ".env" file to specify this value (including the plus sign at the beginning) as an environment variable called `SENDER_SMS`.

+Finally, set an environment variable called `RECIPIENT_SMS` to specify the recipient's phone number (including the plus sign at the beginning).

 ## Usage

 ### Send Email